openhab/openhab-docs/configuration/items.md

 openHAB can work with either Bitmap (`png`) or Vector (`svg`) icon files.
 The format should match the display capabilities of the user interfaces in use (e.g. Basic UI).
 It is thereby important to decide on one format beforehand; vector graphics are recommended.
-The setting can be done via Paper UI or inside the configuration files `classicui.cfg` and `basicui.cfg` located in `$OPENHAB_CONF/services`.
+The setting can changed via Paper UI for most user interfaces, please check the user interface documentation if in doubt.
-Note that image files in formats other than `png` and `svg` will be ignored.
+Note that image files with the wrong file ending will be ignored.

 Users may substitute their own icon for an icon from the default icon set by placing a file in the `$OPENHAB_CONF/icons/classic/` folder with the same filename as the name of the icon being substituted.